home-assistant/home-assistant.io/source/_components/light.rflink.markdown

 ha_iot_class: "Assumed state"
 ---

-The `rflink` component support devices that use [RFLink gateway firmware](http://www.nemcon.nl/blog2/), for example the [Nodo RFLink Gateway](https://www.nodo-shop.nl/nl/21-rflink-gateway).
+The `rflink` component supports devices that use [RFLink gateway firmware](http://www.nemcon.nl/blog2/), for example the [Nodo RFLink Gateway](https://www.nodo-shop.nl/nl/21-rflink-gateway).
 RFLink gateway is an Arduino firmware that allows two-way communication with a multitude of RF wireless devices using cheap hardware (Arduino + transceiver).

-First you have to set up your [rflink hub](/components/rflink/).
+First, you have to set up your [RFLink hub](/components/rflink/).

-After configuring the RFLink hub lights will be automatically discovered and added.
+After configuring the RFLink hub, lights will be automatically discovered and added.

-RFLink switch/light ID's are composed of: protocol, id, switch.
+RFLink binary_sensor/switch/light ID's are composed of: protocol, id, switch/channel.
 For example: `newkaku_0000c6c2_1`.

-Once the ID of a light is known it can be used to configure the light in HA, for example to add it to a different group, hide it or configure a nice name.
+Once the ID of a light is known, it can be used to configure the light in HA, for example to add it to a different group, hide it or configure a nice name.

 Configuring devices as a light: